-In 2016 the department administered more than 1500, doses of seasonal influenza vaccine.
-For the tenth straight year, the health department provided drive-thru flu clinic events in both Arkansas City and Winfield.
+In 2017 the department administered more than seventeen hundred (1,700), doses of seasonal influenza vaccine.
+For the eleventh straight year, the health department provided drive-thru flu clinic events in both Arkansas City and Winfield.
 This mode of distribution offers a quick and extremely convenient way for individuals to receive preventative or protective pharmaceuticals.
 It is particularly suited for those who have the following: physical mobility challenges, disability or poor health status and young children (who can remain in the vehicle).
 Other positive factors for this activity include over coming time constraints which do not allow easy access to a medical appointment and limited disease transmission, as people remain in their vehicle.
+The drive through and onsite clinics also provide a test for our Point of Dispensation (POD) plan for vaccine or antibiotic distribution by the Health Department.
+Each season we analyze how quickly and efficiently we could respond to an immediate and widespread threat of a contagion, pandemic or terrorist event that would require rapid and widespread population prophylaxis.

-Additionally the Health Department partnered with the County to assist in providing vaccinations for county employees.
+For the second straight year the Health Department partnered with the County to assist in providing vaccinations for county employees.
 This arrangement allowed easy access for employees and a lower cost to the county health insurance plan.
-We also worked with the office of the County Clerk to host Vote & Vax in Cowley County.
-This opportunity was underwritten by a local not for profit foundation and allowed any voter who was unable to pay for a vaccination to have one free of charge.
-These clinics provide ease of access and allow anyone who wants or needs the flu shot the opportunity to get one.
-The distribution process also allows the Health Department to practice our Point of Dispensation (POD) plan for vaccine or antibiotic distribution that may be implemented for emergency response in a pandemic or terrorist event.
+We also were awarded additional free influenza vaccine for distribution to any person who uninsured or otherwise unable to pay for a vaccination to have one free of charge.
+All of the clinic activities provided ease of access and ample opportunity to allow anyone who wanted or needed the flu shot to get one.